-• Networked Business Approach: EDP will develop a portfolio of unique program offerings which can be delivered through other business schools.
+Networked Business Approach: EDP will develop a portfolio of unique program offerings which can be delivered through other business schools.
 This model, piloted with the Directors Education Program, will position Rotman EDP as the

-- Consortium Approach: EDP will develop a core community of strong educational partnerships and offer this community a series of unique, intense, customerfocused programs for their mid to senior level executives using faculty who are already familiar with their organizational needs.
+- generator of Intellectual Property.
+EDP will be required to oversee the quality of program delivery at different locations and by non-Rotman faculty. - Consortium Approach: EDP will develop a core community of strong educational partnerships and offer this community a series of unique, intense, customerfocused programs for their mid to senior level executives using faculty who are already familiar with their organizational needs.
 This effort would be similar to the 'Judy Project' approach where, every year, sponsors send individuals or groups to a common program. - Global Approach: EDP will weave an international perspective through its programs, staffing and delivery operations and will focus on building a 'global destination' association with the Rotman brand attracting clients nationally and internationally.
 Given the limited size of the executive education market in Toronto, this approach will be key to EDP's continued growth.